-Within the People Directorate, there has been additional expenditure on Public Health, commissioning and other demand led services, capital charges and the Schools Budget in 2020/21.
+Within the People Directorate, there has been additional expenditure on commissioning and other demand led services (in particular Adult Social Care and Mental Health), pension adjustments and the Schools Budget in 2021/22.
 In several areas additional grants and contributions have been received to help offset the additional costs.
+The Public Health Service also transferred to the Central Directorate.

-Within Council Wide Services, the 2019/20 figures include S106 contributions recorded as revenue income but then subsequently transferred to an earmarked reserve to be utilised over a number of years.
+Within Council Wide Services, the 2021/22 figures include S106 contributions recorded as revenue income but then subsequently transferred to an earmarked reserve to be utilised over a number of years.